dexterstacey/one-click-hugo-cms/site/content/post/cssc-facilitator-in-kakuma-and-kalobeyei.md

 title: CSSC facilitator in Kakuma and Kalobeyei
 date: 2022-07-05T11:21:35.586Z
-description: We're seeking to hire a vibrant individual for the position of Capacity Strengthening Sharing Course Facilitator in Kakuma and Kalobeyei.
+description: We're seeking to hire a vibrant individual for the position of Capacity Strengthening and Sharing Course Facilitator in Kakuma and Kalobeyei.
 categories: jobs
 image: img/cssc-kkmmm.jpg
 ---